 Regardless of whether you’re paying an individual, settling a bill or making a significant purchase like property or product, Hermex can help you to achieve the settlement date that you’re looking for, at the most advantageous rates available, so you retain as much of your profit as possible.

-Many of our clients also ask about the possibility of ‘settlement risk’ when making their foreign payments.
+Many of our clients also ask about the possibility of ‘settlement risk’ when making their global payments.
 Here is some further information about what it is, whether you might be liable to it, and how Hermex endeavours to prevent it from occurring.

 What is settlement risk?

 Settlement risk is the possibility that a counter-party does not deliver a sum of money as agreed, when the other counterparties have already delivered their funds and completed their part of the trade.
-Here at Hermex, we take mitigating risk extremely seriously, and have processes in place to prevent settlement risk from affecting your international currency payments.
+Here at Hermex, we take mitigating risk extremely seriously, and have processes in place to prevent settlement risk from affecting your global currency payments.

 How does Hermex minimise settlement risk?

-We only work with trusted UK counterparties to ensure the security of each and every one of our international payments.
+We only work with trusted UK counterparties to ensure the security of each and every one of our global payments.
 We take a proactive approach to all compliance and security issues, so no matter where we’re sending your money, you can rest assured that we’ll get it there with zero risk, on a date and rate to suit your needs.

 - Hermex are authorised by the Financial Conduct Authority under the payment service directive (534547) for the provision of payment services